 An unexplained disturbance of consciousness is disqualifying under the medical standards.
-Because a disturbance of consciousness may be expected to be totally incapacitating, individuals with such histories pose a high risk to safety and must be denied or deferred by the Examiner.
+Because a disturbance of consciousness may be expected to be totally incapacitating, individuals with such histories pose a high risk to safety and must be denied or deferred by the AME.
 If the cause of the disturbance is explained and a loss of consciousness is not likely to recur, then medical certification may be possible.

 The basic neurological examination consists of an examination of the 12 cranial nerves, motor strength, superficial reflexes, deep tendon reflexes, sensation, coordination, mental status, and includes the Babinski reflex and Romberg sign.
-The Examiner should be aware of any asymmetry in responses because this may be evidence of mild or early abnormalities.
-The Examiner should evaluate the visual field by direct confrontation or, preferably, by one of the perimetry procedures, especially if there is a suggestion of neurological deficiency.
+The AME should be aware of any asymmetry in responses because this may be evidence of mild or early abnormalities.
+The AME should evaluate the visual field by direct confrontation or, preferably, by one of the perimetry procedures, especially if there is a suggestion of neurological deficiency.

 A history or the presence of any neurological condition or disease that potentially may incapacitate an individual should be regarded as initially disqualifying.
 Issuance of a medical certificate to an applicant in such cases should be denied or defer, pending further evaluation.
 A convalescence period following illness or injury may be advisable to permit adequate stabilization of an individual's condition and to reduce the risk of an adverse event.
 Applications from individuals with potentially disqualifying conditions should be forwarded to the AMCD.
 Processing such applications can be expedited by including hospital records, consultation reports, and appropriate laboratory and imaging studies, if available.
 Symptoms or disturbances that are secondary to the underlying condition and that may be acutely incapacitating include pain, weakness, vertigo or in coordination, seizures or a disturbance of consciousness, visual disturbance, or mental confusion.
 Chronic conditions may be incompatible with safety in aircraft operation because of long-term unpredictability, severe neurologic deficit, or psychological impairment.
+See FAA Neurologic Specification Sheet.

-The following is a table that lists the most common conditions of aeromedical significance, and course of action that should be taken by the examiner as defined by the protocol and disposition in the table.
+The following is a table that lists the most common conditions of aeromedical significance, and course of action that should be taken by the AME as defined by the protocol and disposition in the table.
 Medical certificates must not be issued to an applicant with medical conditions that require deferral, or for any condition not listed in the table that may result in sudden or subtle incapacitation without consulting the AMCD or the RFS.
 Medical documentation must be submitted for any condition in order to support an issuance of an airman medical certificate.

-DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION Cerebrovascular Disease (including the brain stem) 1 Transient Ischemic Attack (TIA): All All pertinent inpatient and outpatient medical records, including work up for any correctable underlying cause(s) Current neurologic evaluation by a neurologist with a detailed written report addressing motor, sensory, language, and intellectual/cognitive function; all medications (dosage and side effects) MRA or CTA of the head and neck Current FBS and lipids Requires FAA Decision
+DISEASE/CONDITION EVALUATION DATA CLASS DISPOSITION Cerebrovascular Disease (including the brain stem) 1 All Transient Ischemic Attack Requires FAA Decision All pertinent inpatient and (TIA): outpatient medical records, including work up for any correctable underlying cause(s) Current neurologic evaluation by a neurologist with a detailed written report addressing motor, sensory, language, and intellectual/cognitive function; all medications (dosage and side effects) MRA or CTA of the head and neck Current FBS and lipids Carotid artery ultrasound studies Cardiovascular Evaluation (CVE) with EST, a 24hour Holter monitor and M-mode / 2-D echocardiogram (usually TTE but TEE optional if clinically indicated) Neurocognitive testing: may be required as clinically indicated